bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 The experiment was conducted over 3 consecutive days, at the end of the day, with all motor task performed in the scanner using an ergonomic MRI-compatible 4-keys response pad.

+#### First evening (D1)

-1. In the first evening (D1), subjects were trained to perform with left-hand a 5 elements sequence (TSeq) for 14 blocks of 12 sequences or a maximum of 12x5=60 keypresses.
+Subjects were trained to perform with left-hand a 5 elements sequence (TSeq) for 14 blocks of 12 sequences or a maximum of 12x5=60 keypresses.
 Subject were instructed to execute repeatedly as fast and as accurate as possible the sequence of keypresses and to start from the beginning of the sequences in case they noticed that they did an error.

 They were retested approximately 20 minutes later for an additional single block of 12 sequences.

+#### Second evening (D2)

-2. On the second evening (D2), subjects were tested for 1 block on TSeq.
-Then half of the subjects of "Interference" (Int) group were trained on an interfering sequences (IntSeq) of 5 elements with left-hand for 14 blocks of 12 sequences as for TSeq.
+Subjects were first tested for 1 block on TSeq, then half of the subjects of "Interference" (Int) group were trained on an interfering sequences (IntSeq) of 5 elements with left-hand for 14 blocks of 12 sequences as for TSeq.
 "No-Interference" (NoInt) group had scanned resting-state which duration was yoked to a IntGroup subject.

+#### Third evening (D3)

-3. On the last evening (D3) subjects first practised TSeq for 7 blocks x 12 repetitions for retest, then practised IntSeq for 7 blocks of 12 sequences, which was followed by a task specifically designed for MVPA analysis, that will be called "MVPA task" thereafter.
+Subjects first performed TSeq for 7 blocks of 12 repetitions for retest, then practised IntSeq for 7 blocks of 12 sequences.

+This was followed by a task specifically designed for MVPA analysis, that will be called "MVPA task" thereafter.
-This task was similar to [@wiestler_skill_2013], which rapidly alternates short blocks of practice of 4 different sequences.
+This task was similar to [@wiestler_skill_2013], rapidly alternating short blocks of practice of 4 different sequences.

-Significant differences are that 4 sequences were performed with the left hand four fingers excluding the thumb and no feedback was given regarding the correctness of performance and sequence was performed uninterruptedly.
+Significant differences are that 4 sequences were performed with the left hand four fingers excluding the thumb and no feedback was given regarding the correctness of performance.
+Also sequences were repeated uninterruptedly as in training, in order to probe the processes underlying automation of the skill.

-Each block, composed of an instruction period of 4 sec when 5 numbers (eg. 1-4-2-3-1) representing in reading order the sequence of finger to be pressed, was displayed followed by an execution period indicated by a green cross.
+Each block, composed of an instruction period of 4 sec when was displayed 5 numbers (eg. 1-4-2-3-1) representing in reading order the sequence of fingers to be pressed, followed by an execution period indicated by a green cross.
-Subject had to perform 5 times the sequence, or a maximum of 5x5=25 key-presses before being instructed to stop and rest when a red cross was displayed.
+Subject had to perform 5 times the sequence, or a maximum of 5x5=25 key-presses before being instructed to stop and rest by displaying a red cross.

-Rest duration was variable and set to synchronize the beginning of each block with the same slice in the volume being acquired.
+Rest duration was variable and set to synchronize the beginning of each block with the same slice in the volume being acquired to allow study of dynamics as further described.

 Ordering of the sequences in blocks was chosen to include all possible successive pairs of the sequences using De Bruijn cycles [@aguirre_bruijn_2011] allowing unbiased analysis of dynamics described below.
 Given 4 sequences, a 2-length De Bruijn cycle would contains 16 blocks, repeated twice to give 8 repetitions of each of the 4 sequences which amounts to 32 blocks.